JohnnieShen/cs257-Project-Ingenuity/README.md

 ### Instructions for Testing the Project
 _Instructions for Base Game_

-Load into the Terrain scene.
+Load into the ~~Terrain~~ Mission Ingenuity 2 scene.

-In the Terrain scene, after launching the scene you will see a floating Command Module block which serves as the central point for the vehicle build.
+In the ~~Terrain~~ Mission Ingenuity 2 scene, after launching the scene you will see a floating Command Module block which serves as the central point for the vehicle build.
 At this point you will be in “Build Mode”.
 The controls follow a basic first person WASD control scheme with the mouse to move your perspective.
 Space and shift can be used to fly up and down respectively.
 You will additionally see a basic UI in the upper left hand side, indicating the current selected block as well as the amount available of that type.
 To cycle through the different block types, you can use the scroll wheel.

 You can access the menu by pressing TAB while in build mode.
 You can click the green recycle button or the hammer build button to convert any block into 10 scraps or 30 scraps into any block (for now).
 Beware!
 The conversions are lossy!